alpaddesai/RealTimeOperatingSystems/README.md

 ## STM32Cube
 ![image](STM32Cube.png)

-Yet to take the graduate level course, it's not on my transcript.

-Read error, need to simulate the platform (memories, interfaces, controllers) Purchase the hardware or license to FVP fast models either option, experienced professionals.
+Read error, need to simulate the platform (memories, interfaces, controllers) Purchase the hardware or license to FVP fast models either option - for experienced professionals.